 i) Some of the steps taken for the conservation of energy are.

-• As much as possible, all new motors installed are of energy-efficient types
+• As much as possible all new motors installed are of energy efficient types

-• Conventional light replaced with LED Lights
+• Conventional light replaced with LED Lights Optimizing the resource consumptions and minimizing wastages by automations and controls.

 • Converted the Old wooden boxes/packing materials for new packing.